 Status of the situation

 Recognising that a single annual MSP may limit opportunities for sustained discussion of implementation challenges, the 2RC reintroduced the option for intersessional meetings during each annual cycle.
 These meetings could be held for up to two days and, where possible scheduled consecutively with meetings under other relevant treaties to reduce travel costs.
 During the period under review, intersessional meetings took place twice in 2022 and 2025.
-The meetings were financed through voluntary contributions and benefitted from the organisational support by GICHD including interpretation services in the four working languages of the Convention, reflecting the current CCM membership: Arabic, English, French, and Spanish.
+The meetings were financed through voluntary contributions and benefitted from the organisational support by GICHD, which is estimated as the double of the yearly contribution, amounting to about CHF 220,630, including interpretation services in the four working languages of the Convention, reflecting the current CCM membership: Arabic, English, French, and Spanish.

 Intersessional meetings have supported informal and interactive dialogue on extension requests under Article 3 and Article 4 between submitting States Parties and other CCM stakeholders.
 In 2025 the intersessional meeting provided for updates from relevant national authorities including, Chile, Lebanon, Mauritania and Somalia followed by a Q&A session.
 These exchanges also informed the work of the ad hoc Analysis Group on Article 4 extension requests.